 Biodiversity can be categorized into three main types:

 Every individual of a particular species differs from each other in its genetic makeup.
 This genetic variability among the members of any plant or animal species is known as genetic diversity.
 When two individuals are closely related, they share more genetic information and hence, are more similar.

 Species diversity can be defined as the variety of species within a particular region or habitat.
 This type of diversity can be found in both the natural ecosystem and agricultural ecosystem.

 There are more than 85,000 flowering plant species in tropical North and South America, tropical and subtropical Asia has more than 50,000 flowering plants whereas, there are only 35,000 flowering plant species in tropical and subtropical Africa.
 But, Europe has around 11,300 vascular plants.
 Also, other areas, such as salt flats or a polluted stream, have fewer species.

-There are a large diversity of different ecosystems which have their own distinctive species.
+There is a large diversity of different ecosystems that have distinctive species.
 This ecosystem varies with each other as per their habitats and the difference in their species.
-This ecosystem diversity can be found within a specific geographical region or within a country or a state.
-This type of diversity also includes forests, grasslands, deserts and mountains.
+This ecosystem diversity can be found within a specific geographical region or a country or a state.
+This type of diversity also includes forests, grasslands, deserts, and mountains.